brentgroves/repsys/research/azure_sql_server/sql_server_copy/sqlpackage/export_database.md

 EXPORT a database from an Azure Managed Instance by creating a .bacpac file using SqlPackage.exe:

+## Note

+Both server names are identical for different tenants and subscriptions.
+Maybe the API gateway takes care of this routing.

 ```bash
 pushd .
 cd ~/sqlpackage